dr-matt-smith/2023-webf-sample-test/README.txt

     - run tests with detailed steps with 'composer websteps', 'composer web1steps', 'composer web2steps', and so on

-    - (beta) see provisional marking of your work

-        - run "composer unit" then run "composer markunit"

-        - run "composer web" then run "composer markweb"

 -----------------------------------------------------------------------
 HINTS (beta feature - automatic provisional marking):